Registry Commander, Advanced Windows Registry Editor

 Registry Commander is a free software for Windows that administrators may use instead of the built-in Registry Editor.

-Most Windows users make use of the built-in Registry editor when they need to change settings in the Registry or run Registry scripts to make the changes from the desktop without opening an editor at all.
+Most Windows users use the built-in Registry Editor when they need to change settings in the Registry or run Registry scripts to make the changes from the desktop without opening an editor at all.

-The Registry editor does have a few shortcomings that only become obvious on second glance.
+The Windows Registry Editor does have a few shortcomings that only become obvious on second glance.
 Users who just use it to change a single key that they know the path of won't experience most of them; administrators and tech savvy users on the other hand might.